Vallegrande: Transport

 Vallegrande can be accessed via a spur road branching off the (old, southern) Santa Cruz to Cochabamba highway and has an airstrip off Av Circunvalación 2do Anillo.

 Personalities

 Che Guevara

 On October 8, 1967, the Argentine Marxist revolutionary Che Guevara was captured by the CIA-assisted Bolivian Army nearby La Higuera, where he was killed the next day.
 The body was buried in Vallegrande, on an airstrip near Av.
 Circunvalación 2do Anillo, and was returned to Cuba in October 1997, where he was buried in a mausoleum in Santa Clara.
 A "Che Guevara Mausoleum" is located in Vallegrande on the former burial site and can be visited by tourists.

+Edil Casiano Sandoval Morón.

+Important Bolivian politician in the decades of the 1960s and 2000s, he was named illustrious son of Vallegrande.